Turn Signal Light Buyer’s Guide

-Turn signal lights, or simply turn signals, turn indicators, blinkers, or flashers, are the blinking lamps on the corner of the headlights and tail lights.
 These lights are now mostly amber in color as a result of a 2008 NHTSA study suggesting turn indicators are safer in amber than red.
 They blink in one-speed pattern as regulated by International UN Regulations.
 Turn signals are activated by flicking the turn signal switch lever behind the steering wheel.
-Most left hand drive cars have the indicator switch lever on the left of the steering wheel.
+Most left-hand drive cars have the indicator switch lever on the left of the steering wheel.

 Where are the turn signals in a vehicle?